Horse tack: Bridles

 Bridles usually have a bit attached to reins and are used for riding and driving horses.

-English Bridles have a cavesson style noseband and are seen in English riding.
+English Bridles are available with many different types of noseband and are usually seen in English riding.
 Their reins are buckled to one another, and they have little adornment or flashy hardware.

 Western Bridles used in Western riding usually have no noseband, are made of thin bridle leather.
 They may have long, separated "Split" reins or shorter closed reins, which sometimes include an attached Romal.
 Western bridles are often adorned with silver or other decorative features.

 Double bridles are a type of English bridle that use two bits in the mouth at once, a snaffle and a curb.
-The two bits allow the rider to have very precise control of the horse.
-As a rule, only very advanced horses and riders use double bridles.
+The two bits allow the rider to have very precise communication with the horse.
+As a rule, only very advanced horses and riders use double bridles, because the pressure from the curb bit can be very strong.
 Double bridles are usually seen in the top levels of dressage, but also are seen in certain types of show hack and Saddle seat competition.